-The stormwater drainage utility, established in 2000, provides revenue to meet ongoing and expanding ECY / NPDES (National Pollution Discharge Elimination System) requirements for managing stormwater run-off.
-View the many components of the system below and view the city's NPDES report.
+Stormwater drainage rates were established in 2000 to provide revenue to meet ongoing and expanding ECY / NPDES (National Pollution Discharge Elimination System) requirements for managing stormwater run-off.
+View the many components of the system below and the city's NPDES report.

 Publicly Owned Stormwater Facilities

 The city owns and is responsible for maintaining over 90 stormwater facilities, like the pond pictured above.
-Maintenance includes litter pick-up, mowing, weed eating and tree removal.
+Maintenance, conducted 2 to 4 times a year on each facility, includes litter pick-up, mowing, weed eating and tree removal.

 Inspection of Privately Owned Facilities

-As required by the WA Department of Ecology (ECY), the city inspects all private stormwater facilities (like the swale pictured above) and works with owners to ensure the facilities are in compliance with ECY regulations.
+As required by the WA Department of Ecology (ECY), the city inspects all private stormwater facilities (like the swale pictured above - there are about 100 in the city) and works with property owners to ensure the facilities are in compliance with ECY regulations.

 Catch Basins & Curb Inlets

-There are over 1,800 catch basins and curb inlets within the city's stormwater drainage system.
-Per current DOE requirements, each is inspected every 2 years.
+There are over 2,600 catch basins and curb inlets within the city's stormwater drainage system.
+Per current ECY requirements, each one is inspected every 2 years.